ouissa/Customer_Service_Messenger_Bot/README.md

 <h3>Authors: Ouissal Moumou & Mohamed Moumou</h3>
 <hr>

-This project was submitted in the 2020 Facebook Developer Circles Community Challenge, and won the MENA region prize.
+**This project was submitted to the 2020 Facebook Developer Circles Community Challenge (begineers track), and won the MENA region prize.**

 ### Abstract